treeverse/lakeFS/docs/reference/authentication.md

 Web UI at Administration / Users to create users.
 Users have an access key `AKIA...` and an associated secret access key.
-These credentials are valid to log into the Web UI, or to authenticate programmatic requests to the API Server, or for S3 Gateway Authentication.
+These credentials are valid to log into the Web UI, or to authenticate programmatic requests to the API Server or the S3 Gateway.

 #### LDAP server